 - Make up and sing silly songs out loud

-- Set up an arts and craft station with recycled materials (paper towel rolls, plastic milk containers, string, etc.) and ask kids to invent something
+- Set up an arts and craft station with recycled materials (paper towel rolls, plastic milk containers, string, etc.) and ask children to invent something

 - Spend time playing with your children; for example, if your child wants to play “hospital” and asks you to be the patient, comply with the request and watch his or her approach

-- Encourage and participate in the unstructured play, knowing that kids are developing valuable skills that will help them in the classroom and throughout their lives
+- Encourage and participate in the unstructured play, knowing that children are developing valuable skills that will help them in the classroom and throughout their lives